XiaojiaoChen/rosserial_stm32cxj/README.md

     rosserialNode.pubData1.data = 1;
     rosserialNode.publisher1.pub(&rosserialNode.pubData1);
     ```
-5. Subscribe data with implemention of your subcallback functions in your own file:
+5. Subscribe data with implementation of your subcallback functions in your own file:
     ```c
     void sub1Callback(const std_msgs::String &msg)
     {
         rosserialNode.subData1.data = msg.data;
     }
     ```
-    * your subscribe callback function name and message type should be consistant with what you have defined in "ros.h".
+    * your subscribe callback function name and message type should be consistent with what you have defined in "ros.h".

 6. (Optional) Adjust HAL Callback functions according to your scenario.